yuhengen/proj3-mist-adonis/README.md

 # UI/UX
 ## Identifying the Users (STRATEGY)
-The primary purpose of Mist is to have users create accounts and purchase video games on our platform.
-Our potential targets are gamers in general, as there will be a wide array of games and genre available on Mist.
+The primary purpose of MiST is to have users create accounts and purchase video games on our platform.
+Our potential targets are gamers in general, as there will be a wide array of games and genre available on MiST.

 ### Owner Stories
 ```
-- As the owner and developer of Mist, I want to get as many publishers and developers to put their games up on sale on Mist, so that it can attract more users to use our platform to purchase games
+- As the owner and developer of MiST, I want to get as many publishers and developers to put their games up on sale on MiST, so that it can attract more users to use our platform to purchase games
-- As the owner and developer of Mist, I want as many users as possible on our platform purchasing games, so that we are able to profit from the commissions
+- As the owner and developer of MiST, I want as many users as possible on our platform purchasing games, so that we are able to profit from the commissions
-- As the owner of Mist, I want to create a user-friendly platform for users to purchase and own games, so that will come back to use Mist
+- As the owner of MiST, I want to create a user-friendly platform for users to purchase and own games, so that will come back to use MiST
 ```

 ### User Stories (Developers/Publishers)